benshope/PyOpenCL-Tutorial/README.md

 ## Why inline comments?

 I am not a fan of comments in production code, but comments are great for a tutorial.
-Commenting every line forces an experienced author to slow down explain each line in a way that a diligent reader can understand.
+Commenting every line forces the author to slow down explain each line in a way that a diligent reader can understand.
 It is very important to minimize the number of times a reader not has to turn away and look something up.